Bachelor of Arts (BA) Degree with a Major in History and a Major Concentration in History: International Concentration

 - No more than 4 courses (12 credit hours) of transfer credit from U.S. or international universities of similar standing as Rice may apply towards the major.

 - Courses taken at another university, including online courses, must be equivalent in required reading, writing, research and testing, as well as classroom hours, of a Rice history course.
-Regarding subject matter, however, there does not have to be an equivalent course in the Rice history course offerings, unless the student requires distribution credit.
+Regarding subject matter, however, there does not have to be an equivalent course in the Rice history course offerings, unless the student seeks distribution credit.

 - Rice students planning to study at a foreign university must also obtain pre-approval from the Rice Study Abroad Office.